Founntain/founntain/osuplayer.md

 If you find any bugs please report them on the [official osu!player discord](https://discord.gg/RJQSc5B), you can ping me on Discord if you want.
 You can also report bugs or give feedback via mail at osuplayer@founntain.de.

 *I prefer discord, because chatting is much easier, then waiting for mails.
-Also the chat is much better stuctured*
+Also the chat is much better structured*

 <p align="center">
     <img src="https://x.founntain.de/OSQ0ZaJr.png" />